Parks in this Network

 - Geologic Resources - provides digital geologic map data, and a park-specific geologic report.
 This inventory aims to raise awareness of geology and the role it plays in the environment.
 Full reports, data, and maps can be found at the NPS Geologic Resources Inventory Publications Page.

 - Soils Resources - Includes maps of the locations and extent of soils; data about physical, chemical, and biological properties of those soils; and information about use issues for each kind of soil.
-Data and reports are at the NPS Soils Resource Management webpage.
+Data and reports are here under "Soil Survey Data".

 - Species Lists - The core of the species lists inventory is NPSpecies, a web-based system that provides a way to build, manage, and share park species information.
 NPSpecies includes standardized information on species occurrence in parks, including scientific names and their synonyms, common names, abundance, residency, nativeness, and more.
 Park species lists through NPSpecies are available on the NCRN website.